 All 15 Chapel credits must be completed by midnight on the last day of classes (the Friday before finals).

 Chapel Credit Deficiency Policy

-All students must fulfill their Chapel credit requirement by the last day of classes at midnight.
-All undergraduate students with a spiritual life credit requirement will receive an e-mail a month before the last day of classes as well as one week before that deadline.
+All students must fulfill their chapel credit requirement by the last day of classes at midnight.
+All undergraduate students with a spiritual life credit requirement will receive an email one month before the last day of classes as well as one week before that deadline.
 Students who do not fulfill their required credits by the deadline will have a fee placed on their student financial account.

 - If granted the option to do Podcast forms for chapel credit, they are due by midnight on the last day of classes.

-- All fees will be going towards Spiritual Life programming and the Summer Serve ministry.
+- All fees will be going toward spiritual life programming and the Summer Serve ministry.

 - There will be an appeal process for students who have a discrepancy with an applied fee.